Scam-spotters share red flags

 “We reset the customer’s passwords and alerted her of the red flags of sweetheart scams,” said the branch manager.

-• Think it through.
+- Think it through.
 Does the request make sense?
-And if it sounds too good to be true, it probably is.
+If it sounds too good to be true, it probably is.

-• Go directly to the company or bank they claim to be calling from.
+- Go directly to the company or bank the scammer claims to be from.
 Wells Fargo will never text, email, or call you asking for personal or account information.

 Stay alert